 Who does not need to pay quarterly taxes?

 Of course, the most common way individuals avoid paying estimated taxes is by receiving a salary from an employer.
 If you file a Form W-4 and are paid as an employee by another individual or organization, then your employer will withhold part of your wages to pay quarterly taxes on your behalf.
-Technically, every employee still pays quarterly taxes, but you don’t have to remember or estimate it on your own if your employer should be doing it for you.
+Technically, every employee still pays quarterly taxes, but you don’t have to remember or estimate it on your own, since your employer should be doing it for you.

 How do you calculate quarterly taxes?